Code-Institute-Submissions/GrahamSweeneyWebsite/README.md

 ## UX
 ### After consulting with Graham, it was established that the site should be a one-page, scrolling format containg some of the following features:
-- Each page **section** of the code represents a standalone page of what would be a regular multi=page website.
+- Each page **section** of the code represents a standalone page of what would be a regular multi-page website.

 #### Section 1/Header:
 - Visitors should be greeted with a large full-width cover image.